Skip to content

 These kinds of attacks will only increase in frequency and severity, so (re)insurers must be prepared for the unavoidable.
 Knowing what to prepare for will be key to limiting the effects of future cyber attacks, especially ones that impact the supply chain.
 This is where accurate cyber risk modeling comes in.

-CyberCube has spent the past two years developing data partnerships and sophisticated software techniques that can help insurers better understand a client’s cyber risk exposure and dependencies on common SPoFs.
+CyberCube has continued to develop data partnerships and sophisticated software techniques that can help insurers better understand a client’s cyber risk exposure and dependencies on common SPoFs.
 We believe that this type of functionality (we call it “SPoF Intelligence”) is going to be critical as insurers strive to better understand their risk postures as the threat landscape evolves.

 Learn more in our free report about supply chain cyber risk and SPoFs — Building Blocks of a Catastrophe Scenario.